DataLab12/graphB/data-test/README.md

   ...
 ```

-## Input_Data
+## Data

-  * Requires Raw_Data
   * Before any analysis can be done, the raw data (csv) has to be converted into its matrix h5 format.
-  * This is the Input Data step.
-For every connected component (CC) of your data above ~25 vertices, (ordered from highest to lowest, so 0.h5 is the highest CC of your data), there are two h5 files:
+  * For every connected component (CC) of your data above x vertices, (ordered from highest to lowest, so 0.h5 is the highest CC of your data), there are two h5 files:
-  * The symmetricized matrix
-  * The assymetric matrix.

-  * The symmetric matrix will be used to generate trees and balanced matrices.
+    * The symmetricized matrix - used for generate trees and balanced matrices.
-  * The assymmetric matrix is used for degree analysis (i.e. in/out degree histograms) as part of Output Data.
+    * The assymetric matrix - used for degree analysis (i.e. in/out degree histograms) as part of Output Data.

-## Data

- * Requires Input_Data
- * When we refer to Data, we specifically mean h5 files containing balanced versions of a data set as well as the trees used to do perform the specific balancing.
+   * Next, the code produces a set of h5 files containing balanced versions of a data set per spanning tree
+     * as well as the trees used to do perform the specific balancing.
- * Once this data is generated, the files will not be overwritten.
+     * once this data is generated, the files will not be overwritten.

 ## Output_Data